Brown County OH Jail

 All inmates are responsible to notify family and friends of their visitation times.
 Inmates who are indigent and cannot contact visitors will receive paper and stamped envelope to notify family and friends with visitation information.

-All visitors are subject to search upon entering the facility.
-Visitors must show a photo I.D., and sign the visitation book with name, address and any other information requested.
+All visitors are subject to search upon entering the facility and must present a photo ID at the time of the visitation.

-All visitors are to be here 10 minutes prior to the scheduled visitation time to sign in.
+It is recommended that all visitors be here 10 minutes prior to the scheduled visitation time to sign in.
 If you arrive after the scheduled visit time you will not be permitted to visit.
 NO EXCEPTIONS!

-Only three visitors at one time per inmate allowed in the visiting area.
+Only two visitors at one time per inmate allowed in visiting area.

-No visitors under the age of 18 without an adult or legal guardian are permitted to visit.
+No visitors under the age of 18 without adult or legal guardian are permitted to visit.

 No one is permitted to return to the visitation area after they have exited.